dacog/Windows-7-10-HOME-Data-Science-setup/README.md

-# Windows 7 & 10 HOME Data Science setup
+# Windows 7 & 10 HOME Data Science setup (Torus, Docker and Cookiecutter)

 **This setup in opinionated.
 Please read the [disclaimer](#disclaimer) below**

-I wanted to set up Torus on Windows 7 and Windows 10 Home and realized it was not as simple as I thought (at least compared to Linux and Mac).
+I wanted to set up **Torus** on Windows 7 and Windows 10 Home and realized it was not as simple as I thought (at least compared to Linux and Mac).

 **As a summary, Docker Desktop is not supported for Windows 7 and Windows 10 HOME, so you have to install Docker Toolbox**